rthrblck/guidelines/README.md

   - [ ] Move them to tool tips or something like them to have less information always on the page
 - [ ] Use "Butterick's Practical Typography" as a starting point for type decisions.
 - [ ] Make sure contrast and text size are appropriate for all users
+- [ ] Print line of text on page that lists all of the input variables

 Future
 - [ ] Inputs